 The University of Edinburgh

-The Global Academy of Agriculture and Food Security at the University of Edinburgh was established to provide students and researchers the space to work on current issues on agriculture including but not limited to malnutrition, food security, sustainable consumption and production and environmental change.
-It is the part of a five-academy group, the other names being health and justice, development, etc. Offering four highly-rated undergraduate programs along with postgraduate taught and research degrees, its key research themes include data-driven innovation, food, people and planet and lastly, agri-food systems innovation.
+The Global Academy of Agriculture and Food Security at the University of Edinburgh was established to provide students and researchers the space to work on current issues in agriculture including but not limited to malnutrition, food security, sustainable consumption and production, and environmental change.
+It is part of a five-academy group, the other names being health and justice, development, etc. Offering four highly-rated undergraduate programs along with postgraduate taught and research degrees, its key research themes include data-driven innovation, food, people and planet, and lastly, agri-food systems innovation.

-The College of Agricultural, Consumer and Environmental Sciences (ACES) at the University of Illinois at Urbana Champaign is a multidisciplinary college that has consistently been named one of the 30-best BSc Agriculture colleges in the world.
-With a student-to-faculty ratio of 15:1, experiential learning opportunities and 87% graduate employment rate, it attracts droves of students internationally.
-Its undergraduate majors include Agricultural & Biological Engineering along with Crop Sciences, Agricultural and Consumer Economics, Food Sciences and Human Nutrition, among others as well as several exciting postgraduate degree options.
+The College of Agricultural, Consumer, and Environmental Sciences (ACES) at the University of Illinois at Urbana Champaign is a multidisciplinary college that has consistently been named one of the 30-best BSc Agriculture colleges in the world.
+With a student-to-faculty ratio of 15:1, experiential learning opportunities, and an 87% graduate employment rate, it attracts droves of students internationally.
+Its undergraduate majors include Agricultural & Biological Engineering along with Crop Sciences, Agricultural and Consumer Economics, Food Sciences, and Human Nutrition, among others as well as several exciting postgraduate degree options.
 The college boasts of international engagements in India, Kenya, Brazil, etc.

 University of Melbourne

-Considered amongst the top 50 universities in the world, McGill University’s Faculty of Agricultural and Environmental Sciences offers one of the most comprehensive ranges of programs in the field of agriculture its allied fields.
-Students here explore spheres like International Agriculture, Animal Production, Global Food Security, Nutrition, Ecological Agriculture, Plant Production through innumerable options of majors, minors etc. As for infrastructure, it houses the Morgan Arboretum, farm and fields as well as state-of-the-art laboratories and facilities.
-Opportunities for internships and of studying abroad in Africa, Panama and Barbados are also readily available.
+Considered amongst the top 50 universities in the world, McGill University’s Faculty of Agricultural and Environmental Sciences offers one of the most comprehensive ranges of programs in the field of agriculture and its allied fields.
+Students here explore spheres like International Agriculture, Animal Production, Global Food Security, Nutrition, Ecological Agriculture, and Plant Production through innumerable options of majors, minors, etc. As for infrastructure, it houses the Morgan Arboretum, farm, and fields as well as state-of-the-art laboratories and facilities.
+Opportunities for internships and studying abroad in Africa, Panama, and Barbados are also readily available.